Assistance with product selection

 When should Master/Client Modem Sets be used?

-• For point-to-point data connections with very high range.
+• For a point-to-point data connection with very high range.
 For this purpose, the firmware supports 4-wire operation (MIMO).
 Depending on the cable type, distances of several hundred metres with very high bandwidth are possible.

 • A continuous PoE supply of end devices is also possible with our PoE-capable master/client modem set.